omerwe/polyfun/README.md

 * [R version 3.5.1 or higher](https://www.r-project.org/)
 * [Ckmeans.1d.dp](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html) (a package for R, that will be invoked from python via the rpy2 package).

-If rpy2 or Ckmeans.1d.dp are not installed, PolyFun will fallback to suboptimal clustering via scikit-learn.
+If rpy2 or Ckmeans.1d.dp are not installed, PolyFun and PolyLoc will fallback to suboptimal clustering via scikit-learn.

-We recommend running PolyFun via the [Anaconda Python distribution](https://www.anaconda.com/download/).
+We recommend running PolyFun/PolyLoc via the [Anaconda Python distribution](https://www.anaconda.com/download/).
 In Anaconda, you can install all the Python packages with the command "conda install \<package_name\>".
 Alternatively, the Python packages can be installed with the command "pip install --user \<package_name\>".

-Once all the prerequisite packages are installed, you can install PolyFun on a git-enabled machine by typing:
+Once all the prerequisite packages are installed, you can install PolyFun/PolyLoc on a git-enabled machine by typing:
 ```
 git clone https://github.com/omerwe/polyfun
 ```